2011 Wisconsin protests: Legislative walkout

 Walker also tried other methods to get the Wisconsin 14 to return to the state, saying that if the bill was not passed by February 25, 1,500 state workers would be laid off.
 That deadline passed without incident.
 On February 27, he announced a new deadline of March 1.
 On March 4, Walker issued layoff warning notices to some state employees, and rescinded those notices upon passage of the budget repair bill.
 In an attempt to compromise with the Democrats who left the state, Walker proposed allowing public workers to continue bargaining over their salaries with no limit as well as allowing collective bargaining to stay in place on mandatory overtime, performance bonuses, hazardous duty pay and classroom size for teachers.

 On March 9, the senate removed fiscal applications from the bill, allowing it to be passed without a quorum.
 On March 12, the "14" returned to Wisconsin, to loud acclaim from protesters and condemnation from the Senate Majority Leader, Scott Fitzgerald.
-On March 15 Fitzgerald announced that despite returning, none of the Senate Democrats will be allowed to cast official votes on the union legislation.
+On March 15 Fitzgerald announced that despite returning, none of the Senate Democrats would be allowed to cast official votes on the union legislation.